babylonchain/finality-provider/docs/finality-provider-export.md

 [Follow these instructions](../README.md#2-installation) to install the binaries.

-- `eotsd`
-- `fpd`
-- `fpcli`
+- `eotsd`: EOTS manager daemon to create and manage EOTS keys for each finality provider and provide finality signatures.
+- `fpd`: Finality provider daemon to host the finality provider instance.
+- `fpcli`: User interface of the finality provider that requires `eotsd` or `fpd` is running.

-### Setup EOTS
+### Setup EOTS manager daemon

-The eots is responsible for managing EOTS keys, producing EOTS randomness, and using them to produce EOTS signatures.
-Each finality provider needs to provide public randomness.
-So, to export one finality provider it is needed to register a new key.

-To initialize the eots work directory, run `eotsd init`.
-It creates in the default home location, unless `--home` flag is specified.
+We need the EOTS manager daemon (`eotsd`) to create and manage EOTS keys for each finality provider.
+To initialize the `eotsd` work directory, run `eotsd init`.
+It creates the default home location, unless `--home` flag is specified.

 ```shell
 $ eotsd init --home ./export-fp/eots